Kenzō Shirai: Early life

-Like his older brothers, Shirai started gymnastics with parents Masaki and Norimi, first coaches and home club owners.
+Shirai was born in Yokohama, Kanagawa.
+Like his older brothers, he started gymnastics with parents Masaki and Norimi, first coaches and home club owners.
 Shirai said, "For as long as I can remember, I was a gym rat."
 Instead of paying day care, parents took him to their work.
 Practicing a six-hour session 5–7 days per week, Shirai attended regular school, which was atypical for an elite athlete.
-After high school in March 2015, he was accepted to attend/represent new home club of Nittaidai on the southern Tokyo border where other Japanese gymnasts also trained, including mentor Kōhei Uchimura.
+After he graduated Kishine High School in March 2015, he was accepted to attend/represent new home club of Nittaidai on the southern Tokyo border where other Japanese gymnasts also trained, including mentor Kōhei Uchimura.